 What is L-Theanine?

 L-Theanine is an amino acid that can be found in green tea.
 It is known for its ability to promote relaxation without causing drowsiness.
 L-Theanine works by increasing levels of GABA, serotonin, and dopamine in the brain.
-These neurotransmitters are responsible for regulating mood, sleep, and anxiety.
+These neurotransmitters are responsible for regulating mood, releasing tension, and helping with the wind down.

 What Are The Benefits of L-Theanine?